Home Visit KanchanaburiKanchanaburi in Thailand, the complete guide

 By car

-From Bangkok just follow route no. 4 (Phetkasem) via Nakhon Chaisi, Nakhon Pathom, Ban Pong, Tha Maka, Tha Muang, the journey takes about 2 hours.
+From Bangkok, simply follow route No. 4 (Phetkasem) via Nakhon Chaisi, Nakhon Pathom, Ban Pong, Tha Maka, Tha Muang, the journey takes approximately 2 hours.

-See also: Transport in Thailand, getting around in the land of smiles
+See also: Transport in Thailand, getting around the Land of Smiles

-A nice little video that presents the city and the main attractions in less than 3 minutes (in English, but gives a good overview of the things to see and the atmosphere):
+A nice short video that presents the city and main attractions in less than 3 minutes (in English, but gives a good view of things to see and the atmosphere):

 See also: